 The Writing Intensive/Information Literacy (WI/IL) expectations are met through two curriculum tracks which are designed to provide a general across-the-curriculum introduction plus additional major-specific instruction.
 First, a foundation is laid for all students through our general education curriculum.
 WRIT 101 initiates students into college Writing, as well as Information Literacy through general library, database, and internet use.
-Humanities 102 "Civilization and the Biblical Revelation" focuses on course-specific, Information Literacy instruction.

-Building upon the general instruction received through the Civilization Series, each department provides discipline-specific instruction to its majors either within a single course or across several courses, concluding in a research paper and frequently an oral presentation.
+Building upon the general instruction received through Writing 101, each department provides discipline-specific instruction to its majors either within a single course or across several courses, concluding in a research paper and frequently an oral presentation.
 Students receive exposure to major databases, library resources, internet resources, and scholarly research techniques employed by professionals.